 Leasing commercial property can be difficult if you don’t know what you’re doing.
+This is especially true in the Washington, DC Metropolitan Area.
+With government, technology, contracting, consulting, law offices, non-profits, associations, hospitality, small businesses and many other types of businesses calling the DMV home, it can be difficult figuring out the processes in acquiring a lease.
 But considering how vital finding the right commercial property is for your business, it is definitely something worth looking into more deeply.
 Even a fantastic building with a poorly negotiated lease could spell trouble for you, so knowing how to negotiate a commercial lease is just as important as picking your ideal location.

 So what kinds of questions should you be asking the landlord?
 And when leasing commercial property, where is there room in the contract to reduce your monthly payments?
 And what really makes the perfect location for your business?
 All of this and more is answered in this complete guide to leasing commercial property for your business.